-Applications are now being accepted for the M.A. in Higher Education and Student Affairs Administration, a 36-credit program designed by the GCU School of Education.
+Applications are now being accepted for the 100% online M.A. in Higher Education and Student Affairs Administration, a 36-credit program designed by the GCU School of Education.
 The program is offered through a mix of face-to-face and online instruction and includes a wide range of areas in higher education.
-Graduate will be prepared for leadership roles from the community college to the university level.
+Graduates will be prepared for leadership roles from the community college to the university level.

-The 12-course comprehensive program includes two internships in diverse higher education settings. a comprehensive 300-hour internship in a minimum of two different areas within higher education.
+The 12-course comprehensive program includes a comprehensive 300-hour internship in a minimum of two different areas within higher education.
 The program emphasizes the many areas of expertise needed for serving as a leader in higher education, including but not limited to, student development, diversity and inclusion, strategic planning, higher education finance and law, counseling, organization and leadership, and administration.

 “This is ideal for entry-level professionals and those looking to advance their career in higher education,” says Amuhelang Magaya, Ph.D., the primary author of the program and chair of the administration and leadership program.
 “Our program will prepare students in a variety of entry, mid-level, and advanced careers in public, private, and two-year colleges.”